famous-battles-and-conflicts

 Immediate Aftermath

 - Henry V returned to England a hero, parading French prisoners through London.
-The victory strengthened his position and allowed him to secure the Treaty of Troyes in 1420, which made him heir to the French throne.
+The victory strengthened his position and allowed him to demand harsh terms in the Treaty of Troyes in 1420, which made him heir to the French throne and regent of France.

 Long-Term Consequences

 Agincourt crippled the French nobility for a generation, but it also galvanized French resistance.
-Joan of Arc's eventual rise and the later French resurgence under Charles VII can be traced partly to the humiliation of Agincourt.
-The English hold on France proved temporary; by 1453, they had lost all territories except Calais.
+The humiliation of defeat spurred the unification of France under the Dauphin Charles (later Charles VII), who eventually recovered English-held territories.
+Joan of Arc's rise and the French resurgence at Orléans (1429) can be traced partly to the demoralization caused by Agincourt.
+Henry V's premature death in 1422 from dysentery left his infant son, Henry VI, to inherit a divided kingdom, and by 1453 the English had lost all territories in France except Calais.

 Lessons in Leadership from Henry V